States Where Marijuana Is Legal

 With that out of the way, let us get to the nitty-gritty of marijuana legalization in the United States.
 This article will focus on where is medical marijuana’s legal.

 A Hodgepodge of Different Laws

-Researching the legality of medical marijuana in your state should be your first step if you wonder what states have medical marijuanas.
+Researching the legality of medical marijuana in your state should be your first step if you wonder where is medical marijuanas legalized.
 The states that, in some manner, do allow you to partake in some capacity can break down the use of cannabis into one of these three categories:

 Only CBD-containing Products are Legal

 One of marijuana’s two main ingredients is cannabidiol (CBD).
 Certain states restrict the sale of cannabis-related products to those that include CBD.
-Although CBD gets used as a drug that helps cure epilepsy, research into the benefits of CBD for treating other health disorders is scarce.
+Although CBD gets used in a drug that helps cure epilepsy, the research into the benefits of CBD for treating other health disorders is scarce.